BOringuserN4/CPO_WinterPalace_LAB1/README.md

 Name: Zuo Yuexin
 Time: 2022/04/18

 1.Add a class named Value which is used to provide static value.
 Before I used this method, lot of ways had been tried.
 I want to get the same effect as static in java.
 Unfortunately, I'm not that familiar with Python syntax.

 2.I tested different way to test undefined behavior.
 In c++ it's can be very easy, such as f(i++,i++) can cause undefined behavior.
 So I tried the same idea.
 It proved that it can be a source of undefined behavior.
-An example is shown in mutable_test.py.
+An example is shown in `mutable_test.py`.

+---

+The first lab of CPO
+HDU-ID: 212320024
+Name: Chen Chongzhong
+Time: 2022/04/18

+1.Fixed iterator tests in `mutable_test.py`.

+2.Fixed test function `test_monoid_properties` about monoid property.

 ## Analysis and Conclusion

 In this Lab, we implement the Binary Tree's mutable algorithms and data structure Implementation.
 The running result screenshot of unittests is the image named `image/img.png`.
-We write two python files,  `mutable.py` and `mutable_test.py`, and successfully implement some operations about binary-tree, for example, add and remove element,  concat  the trees to the new tree, etc.
-The unittest and PBT tests provides us with great convenience.
+We write two python files,  `mutable.py` and `mutable_test.py`, and successfully implement some operations about binary-tree, for example, add and remove element, concat  the trees to the new tree, etc. The unittest and PBT tests provides us with great convenience.